marknakajima/marknakajima/README.md

 ### About me

-Hi I'm Mark, designer, SEO guy and full stack developer.
-I'm passionate and excited to keep learning about different aspects of web development.
+Hi my name is Mark.
+Designer, SEO guy and full stack developer living in Los Angeles.
+What keeps me passionate about web technology is that I get to use all different types of skills involved in building websites.

 ### Tech Stack